 This course provides an in-depth analysis of the principles of fire control through utilization of personnel, equipment, and extinguishing agents on the fire ground.
 Students will make and document decisions based on computer generated scenarios.
-This course is a capstone course in the Fire Science program, drawing on knowledge and understanding of fire dynamics obtained in other courses; 3 hours of lecture per week.
-Prerequisite: Department permission required for non-FSC majors pring
+This course is a capstone course in the Fire Science program, drawing on knowledge and understanding of fire dynamics obtained in other courses.

+Prerequisite: Department permission for non-FSC majors

-FSC 2230 Hazardous Materials Chemistry & Operations (3)
+FSC 2230 Chemistry of Hazardous Materials (3)

 This course provides basic fire chemistry relating to the categories of hazardous materials including problems of recognition, reactivity, and the health hazards encountered by firefighters.
 It also prepares students to determine an initial course of action for emergency responders and understand strategies, tactics, and resource management techniques for handling hazardous materials incidents.
-Upon successful completion of this course and supplemental field and classroom training; 3 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: CHE 1020 protection and portable fire extinguishers.
-Classroom activities will provide students with the opportunity to use fire extinguishers, inspect wet/dry/residential sprinkler systems, and study various alarm notification systems; 3 hours of lecture per week.
+Upon successful completion of this course and supplemental field and classroom training.

+Prerequisite: CHE 1020